IlyaKarakulin/Classification-of-the-Simpsons/README.md

 ## Model

-So you don't have to figure out the code, I'm publishing the model
+So you don't have to figure out the code, I'm publishing the model.

 ```python
 class ResidualBlock(nn.Module):